Boost Your Business with eCards

 Creating a solid employee recognition program is an effective way to increase employee morale.
 Consider incorporating the following efforts into your employee recognition program

 • Send recognition eCards.
 Show your appreciation by sending employees a digital eCard when they’ve done an excellent job.
 A platform like eCardWidget makes it simple to create and send digital eCards without spending too much time on the design process.
-All you have to do is add your business’s branding to eCardWidget’s design templates and embed your cards into your organization’s internal communications processes to get your eCard program up and running.

 • Recognize top employees during meetings.
 Take a couple of minutes at the start of your team meetings to spotlight the top employees of the week or month.
 This type of public recognition can make employees feel appreciated and inspire other team members to reach similar accomplishments.

 • Create a culture of recognition.
 Don’t limit recognition to just manager/employee relationships.
 Encourage employees to show appreciation to each other when they notice someone doing great work.
-Allow employees to send eCards to each other to recognize their colleagues.
+Allow employees to send eCards to each other to recognize their colleagues

-Showing employees that you notice when they’re performing at a high level can motivate them to continue putting in a similar amount of effort.
-It’s especially effective when you align your recognition messages with your company’s values.
-For example, check out these eCards from financial technology company Fexco:
+Recognition is especially effective when you align your messages with your company’s values.
+For example, check out these company culture eCards created by a financial technology company:

 These are example eCards that help boost employee recognition by showing appreciation for employees' teamwork, reliability, professionalism, and the progress they've made.

-2. Offer rewards and incentives.
+2. Motivate employees with rewards and incentives.

 In addition to giving employees praise when they’ve done well, it can also be highly motivational to offer incentives and prizes for higher performance.
 Consider motivating employees with monetary rewards like: